ncbi/vadr/documentation/advbuild.md

 Step 4.
 Analyze the results by looking for common failure modes and
         investigate the sequence characteristics that are responsible for them.
-These will be characteristics not present in the reference sequences that are present in some or many of the training sequences.
-Update the model to accomodate these failure modes.
+Based on this analysis, determine if the models from Step 1 are sufficient.

-If in step 4 there are one or more characteristics found that occur in the majority of training sequences, it makes sense to pick a new reference sequence that includes those characteristics and rebuild the models based on those new references.
-We can then rerun `v-annotate.pl` using the new models and pick up with analyzing the results in step 3 again.
+Step 5.
+(Potentially) build new models.
+If in step 4 there are one or
+        more characteristics found that occur in the majority of training sequences, it makes sense to pick a new reference sequence that includes those characteristics and rebuild the models based on those new references, and then rerun `v-annotate.pl` on the training set using the new models.

-Once all the failure modes occur in a minority of the training sequences, we want to investigate each of them and, for those we determine we want to allow, address them by modifying the existing model (as opposed to rebuilding it from a new sequence).
-There are several strategies/methods for how we can do that.
+Step 6.
+Analyze results and update models to accomodate existing
+        biological sequence and feature diversity.

-In this tutorial, we will follow these three steps in building an RSV library.
-This tutorial is long and detailed and can be followed along step by step by rerunning the commands locally, just by reading through it, or just for reference for specific examples of how to analyze `v-annotate.pl` results and update VADR models based on that analysis.
+In this tutorial, we will follow these six steps in building an RSV library.
+This tutorial is long and detailed and can be followed step by step by rerunning the provided commands locally, or just by reading through it, or just for reference to specific examples of how to analyze `v-annotate.pl` results and update VADR models based on those analyses.

+A [discussion of limitations and alternatives to this approach](#limit) is included at the end of the tutorial.

 ---